 The M.S. degree is research oriented and a Thesis is required for graduation.
-The M.S.T. degree, in general, can be completed with only course work, a Thesis or Project is optional.
-However, all of the programs are designed to meet academic requirements for students who are interested in seeking degrees beyond the master's or specialist's level.
+The M.S.T. degree, in general, can be completed with only course work; a Thesis or Project is optional.
+However, all of the programs are designed to meet academic requirements for students who are interested in seeking degrees beyond the master or specialist level.
 The M.S.T. degree would lead to a Class "AA" Teaching Certificate for students who hold the Class "A" Teaching Certificate.
-Students who do not hold the Class "A" Teaching Certificate but wish to receive the M.S.T. degree with a Class "AA" Teaching Certificate must first complete the requirements for a Class "A" Teaching Certificate.
 A student can also receive the M.S.T. degree without seeking the Class "AA" Teaching Certificate.
 The coursework requirement for this option is the same with those holding the Class "A" Teaching Certificate.